Motion of spinning particles in the Kerr-Newman black hole exterior: Numerical kludge gravitational waveforms

-where $m$ is the mass of the spinning particle around the black hole and $\vec{x}'_p$ is the position of the particle in (\ref{Cartesian}).
+where $m$ is the particle's mass and $\vec{x}_p$ is the position of the particle in (\ref{Cartesian}).

-Considering observing gravitational waves at large distances, we are really only interested in the transverse and traceless parts of the spatial components of $\bar{h}^{jk}$.
-It is quite straightforward to write the solution in terms of the retarded Green's function and do the multipole expansion to arrive at the quadrupole formula with a source located at the center ($\vec x=0$)
+Considering observing gravitational waves at large distances from the sources, the transverse and traceless parts of the spatial components of $\bar{h}^{jk}$ are involved.
+It is straightforward to write the solution in terms of the retarded Green's function, and the multipole expansion can be used to derive the quadrupole formula for a source located at the center ($\vec x=0$)

 with